TechLabs-Berlin/st21-what-the-wine/README.md

 <!--
 [![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-What The Wine is an educative project conceplialized, managed, and implemented by students of TechLabs Berlin.
+What The Wine is an educative project conceptualized, managed, and implemented by students of TechLabs Berlin.
 <br>

 ### Built With